FlowFuse/website/src/blog/2024/01/sentiment-analysis-with-node-red.md

     - dashboard
 ---

 Have you ever built a sentiment analysis system to extract insights from text content?
 If yes then I don’t think you'll need an explanation of how complex it is to build.
-If you haven't built then be with us.
-Today in this guide, we will build a sentiment analysis system with Node-RED.
+In this guide, we will build a sentiment analysis system with Node-RED using Dashboard 2.0 in a few easy steps.

 <!--more-->